kuzzleio/documentation-old/src/plugins-reference/plugins-context/constructors.md

 The Repository constructor provided in the plugin context gives access to methods that allow the plugin to interact with its plugin storage.
 The plugin storage is a dedicated index in Elasticsearch where the plugin can [create collections]({{ site_base_path }}plugins-reference/plugins-context/accessors/#createcollection).
-To do so the plugin should first [bootstrap]({{ site_base_path }}plugins-reference/plugins-context/accessors/#bootstrap) the index.
+To do so, the plugin should first [bootstrap]({{ site_base_path }}plugins-reference/plugins-context/accessors/#bootstrap) the index.
 Once done, the plugin can instantiate repositories to interact with the different collections it created.

 **Arguments**